 Flat roofs, which of course have no pitch per-se, have a special drainage system in place to account for this.
 The trick is, each material has an ideal minimum pitch, and there are other factors that can affect this as well.

 For a metal roof, the minimum pitch is divided by the vertical rise per foot by the horizontal slope.
 For metal roofs, as a result, the minimal pitch is three in twelve.
 It’s worth noting with metal, though, that certain manufacturers may specify other conditions, and special types of installations may go up or down on this slope.

-For metal, consult the manufacturer documentation, and if it’s not specified, go by this three in twelve guideline.
+For metal, consult the manufacturer documentation, and if it’s not specified, go by these three in twelve guidelines.